 Killingly is rich in infrastructure to support power generation, including access to existing natural gas and electric transmission lines.
-In addition, the actual KEC site selected conforms to the Town’s long term conservation and development plan and is located in an area identified for future industrial development.
+In addition, the KEC site conforms to the Town’s long term conservation and development plan and is located in an area identified for future industrial development.
 What’s more, Connecticut and the region are in need of reliable baseload power to replace older and high-polluting oil and coal power plants, as well as aging nuclear facilities, and to help integrate intermittent renewable wind and solar facilities.

 Will there be opportunities for local residents to participate in the permitting and development process?

-Yes, both the DEEP and CSC processes are designed to provide opportunities for public participation and input, including a local public hearing prior to their final decisions.
-What’s more, from day one we’ve been meeting with people in the local community.
-We take a personal approach to development projects, listen closely to community members and take their concerns seriously.
+Yes, both the DEEP and CSC processes are designed to provide opportunities for public participation and input, including local public meetings and hearings throughout the processes.
+What’s more, we take a personal approach to development projects, listen closely to community members and take their concerns seriously.
 We invite anyone to contact us directly with questions or comments.